SamoraDC/Causal_Inference_World_Happiness_Index_2023/README.md

 The objective of this project is to investigate the factors associated with national happiness scores and to provide insights that can inform the development of public policies aimed at promoting societal wellbeing.
 The project advocates for a comprehensive approach to policymaking, wherein economic prosperity, physical health, social cohesion, and individual freedoms are considered collectively in fostering national happiness.
 By recognizing the interplay between these variables, governments, organizations, and individuals can devise more effective strategies for cultivating happier and more resilient societies.

-#### Review
+#### Conclusion

 Moreover, the project employs causal inference techniques to assess the impact of various factors on happiness scores.
 The results indicate that social support and freedom to make life choices exert the most substantial positive effects on happiness, followed by economic indicators like GDP per capita and health-related factors such as healthy life expectancy.
 Additionally, perceptions of corruption, while only moderately correlated with happiness scores, demonstrate a notable causal effect.

 The robustness of these findings is validated through refutation tests, which evaluate the sensitivity of causal estimates to alternative scenarios.
-The high p-values obtained in these tests affirm the reliability of the original causal conclusions, bolstering confidence in the identified relationships between factors and happiness.

 In summary, the project underscores the complex nature of happiness and emphasizes the significance of considering a diverse array of factors in both policymaking and personal decision-making processes.
 By prioritizing social support, individual freedoms, economic prosperity, health outcomes, and integrity in governance, societies can aspire to enhance overall wellbeing and foster greater happiness among their citizens.